SimonGB/corryvreckan-simons-fun-zone/src/modules/TrackingMultiplet/README.md

 The following plots are produced only once:

-* Histogram of the number of accepted multiplets per event
 * Histograms of the matching distance of multiplet candidates in X/Y
 * Histograms of the matching distance of accepted multiplets in X/Y
 * Histograms of kink angles of accepted multiplets in X/Y
+* Histogram of the number of accepted multiplets per event
+* Histogram of the chi2(ndf) of the accepted tracks

-For each detector the following plots are produced:
+For each detector the following plots are produced both for multiplet candidates and accepted tracks:

 * Histograms of the global and local track residual in X/Y.